kenjis/php-framework-benchmark/README.md

 Some people may think using default configuration is not fair.
 But I think a framework's default configuration is an assertion of what it is.
 It is good to know a framework.
 And I can't optimize all the frameworks.
 Some frameworks are optimized, some are not, it is not fair.
 So I don't remove any components/configurations.

-But if you want to interested in benchmarking with optimization (removing components/configurations which are not used), See [optimize](https://github.com/kenjis/php-framework-benchmark/tree/optimize) branch.
+But if you are interested in benchmarking with optimization (removing components/configurations which are not used), See [optimize](https://github.com/kenjis/php-framework-benchmark/tree/optimize) branch.

 If you find something wrong with my code, please feel free to send Pull Requests.
 But please note optimizing only for "Hello World" is not acceptable.
 Building fastest "Hello World" application is not the goal in this project.